 “Every day of your life will bring opportunities to matter – to solve problems, to change systems, to serve people, to make the world just a little bit more fair, a little bit more kind.
 I can’t wait to see what you accomplish with your lives,” Tulane President Mike Fitts told the students at the awards in December.

 The Philanthropy Lab, a foundation supporting philanthropy education at universities, sponsored the course for the second year in a row.
-The course is available through the School of Liberal Arts Management Minor (SLAMM), which introduces non-business majors to management practices and principles through a liberal arts perspective.
+The course is available through the Strategy, Leadership and Analytics Minor (SLAM), which introduces non-business majors to management practices and principles through a liberal arts perspective.

 The semester-long course was directed by Michele Adams, an associate professor and chair of the Department of Sociology in the School of Liberal Arts.
 According to Adams, the students started in the fall with a list of 45 nonprofits—all partners with the Center for Public Service.
 They then split into five groups, through which they conducted research, performed interviews, and undertook site visits.